fmbot-discord/docs/docs/importing.md

 Spotify sends their files out in waves.
 For the extended streaming history package they usually do this once every 3 weeks.

+Apple Music sends your file within a week.

 #### Does importing in .fmbot add scrobbles to my Last.fm?

 No, imported data only shows in the bot.
 No scrobbles are added to your Last.fm.